Galois groups over rational function fields and explicit Hilbert irreducibility: Computation of Galois groups over

 \subsection{Galois groups of reducible polynomials over $\Q(t)$}

 Section 7.6 of \cite{fieker-kluners} mentions that their algorithm can be used to compute Galois groups of reducible polynomials.
-Adjustments of the algorithm necessary to compute Galois groups of reducible polynomials over global rational and algebraic function fields are discussed in \cite{sutherland, suth_thesis} and included in {\sc Magma} V2.18.
-Here we describe the necessary adjustments, which are included in {\sc Magma} V2.23, to use the algorithm of \cite{fieker-kluners} to compute Galois groups of reducible polynomials over $\Q(t)$.
-We use Algorithm 2 of \cite{suth_thesis} (Algorithm 12 in \cite{sutherland}) and address these adjustments using the same headings used there.
-This algorithm uses the product of the Galois groups of the factors of $f$ to gain a starting group in Step \ref{gal_algo_start} of Algorithm \ref{galois_group_algorithm}, and also does some post processing.
+Indeed it can be, but as with the different coefficient rings some adjustments must be made.
+For reducible polynomials these adjustments are most specifically in the computation of a starting group and the handling of multiple roots and linear factors.
+These adjustments necessary to efficiently compute Galois groups of reducible polynomials over global rational and algebraic function fields are discussed in \cite{sutherland, suth_thesis} and included in {\sc Magma} V2.18.
+Here we describe the similar necessary adjustments, included in {\sc Magma} V2.23, to use the algorithm of \cite{fieker-kluners} to efficiently compute Galois groups of reducible polynomials over $\Q(t)$.
+We use Algorithm 2 of \cite{suth_thesis} (\cite{sutherland} Algorithm 12) and address these adjustments using the same headings used there.
+This algorithm uses the product of some of the Galois groups of the factors of $f$ to gain a smaller starting group in Step \ref{gal_algo_start} of Algorithm \ref{galois_group_algorithm}, and also does some post processing with linear and multiple factors so that the descent steps are minimized.

 \begin{description}[labelindent=0mm,leftmargin=0cm,itemsep=2mm] \item[Choosing a good prime] The same polynomial prime and same integer prime must be used to compute the Galois groups of each of the factors of $f$.
 Otherwise Section 4.1.1 of \cite{sutherland} (Section 9.2.1 of \cite{suth_thesis}) holds also for polynomials over $\Q(t)$. \item[Computing roots in the splitting field over the completion] The local field $\Q_p(\alpha)$ must be computed such that it contains the roots of $(f_i)_K$ over $\Q_p$ for all factors $f_i$ of $f$.
-The field $\Q_p(\alpha)(\!(z)\!)$ can then be used as a splitting field. \item[Check disjointedness of splitting fields] Since~\cite{stichtenoth} Theorem III.6.3 and Corollary III.5.8 hold when the constant field (in this case $\Q$) is a perfect field, the discussion of~\cite[\S4.1.3]{sutherland} and \cite[\S9.2.3]{suth_thesis} holds when computing Galois groups of reducible polynomials over $\Q(t)$ as well as over $\F_q(t)$.
+The field $\Q_p(\alpha)(\!(z)\!)$ can then be used as a splitting field.

+\item[Check disjointedness of splitting fields] By checking whether the splitting fields of the factors are disjoint we can reduce the size of the descent necessary by starting with a smaller group.
+Since~\cite{stichtenoth} Theorem III.6.3 and Corollary III.5.8 hold when the constant field (in this case $\Q$) is a perfect field, the discussion of~\cite[\S4.1.3]{sutherland} and \cite[\S9.2.3]{suth_thesis} holds when computing Galois groups of reducible polynomials over $\Q(t)$ as well as over $\F_q(t)$.